ARM-software/SCP-firmware/user_guide.md

     firmware, and is chain-loaded from the burned-in ROM on the physical board (not necessary for the FVP).

-We recommend using the latest release of Trusted Firmware-A (2.3 or later).
+We recommend using the latest release of Trusted Firmware-A.

 ### Booting the firmware